The Mongol Rally Guide

 Your rusty chariotNeed we say it again - the shitter the better.
 If you’re spending more than a few hundred quid on your car then something’s wrong.

-Refundable Deposit: In 2018 this is £1200 per teamWe would prefer not take this but every now and again some naughty Rallier dumps their vehicle in a sewage drain or at a random border post and we have to smooth things over.
-If you’re not one of these troublesome folks then you’ll get all your dosh back after the Rally.
+Refundable Deposit: In 2018 this was £1200 per teamWe would prefer not take this but every now and again some naughty Rallier dumps their vehicle in a sewage drain or at a random border post and we have to smooth things over.
+If you’re not one of these troublesome folks, and drive your vehicle back home, then you’ll get all your dosh back after the Rally.
+The deposit amount is the same as the shipping cost, so should you decide to use the shipping service, we will use your deposit to pay for this.
+If you ship your vehicle, you won’t get your deposit back.

 Tipple and Tiffin: £150 to £500+Again, this is entirely down to your tastes, and whether you like side orders of botulism with your plov.